 Rebecca Coates HR & Corporate Services Director

-Rebecca joined Auckland Castle Trust in April 2012 and immediately began to develop the castle’s commercial offering, including bringing private events and weddings to the castle.
+Rebecca joined The Auckland Project in April 2012 and immediately began to develop the castle’s commercial offering, including bringing private events and weddings to the castle.
 Rebecca is now also responsible for Corporate Services and manages the compliance, human resources and internal communications functions.
 Passionate about the local area and the project as a whole, Rebecca is keen to develop new and exciting ways for people to get involved with the castle, including working with local colleges on apprenticeship schemes and creating work experience opportunities.
 Having lived a stone’s throw from the castle as a child, Rebecca now lives in Weardale with her husband and two sons.

 Dr Christopher Ferguson Curatorial, Conservation, & Exhibitions Director

-Chris joined Auckland Castle Trust in July 2013.
+Chris joined The Auckland Project in July 2013.
 With a background in museums, he previously worked at the Ashmolean Museum, Oxford, following the completion of a D.Phil at the University of Oxford focused upon early medieval material culture and monasticism in Northumbria.
 As Curatorial Director he has brought a focus and vision to Auckland Castle’s collection and visitor offer and is instrumental in developing interpretation, exhibition, and learning programmes through a team of museum professionals.
 He is a passionate advocate for culture, art, and heritage, and serves on a number of partnership and trustee boards regionally and nationally.

 Liz Fisher Engagement Director